-This guide is here to cut through the marketing talk.
-We’ll break down what you really get with Jira’s free automation, where the limits are, and what it actually costs when you need to scale.
-We’ll also explore a smarter way to build out your team’s automation strategy.
+This guide is here to provide a clear overview.
+We’ll break down what you get with Jira's free automation, how the tiers work, and how you can scale as your team grows.
+We'll also explore ways to build out your team's automation strategy.

 Understanding Jira automation

-Jira’s built-in automation is a no-code feature that lets you set up simple "if-this-then-that" rules to take care of repetitive tasks.
-Think of it as a little helper bot that handles the small, predictable stuff so your team can focus on work that requires actual brainpower.
+Jira's built-in automation is a no-code feature that lets you set up simple "if-this-then-that" rules to take care of repetitive tasks.
+Think of it as a helpful assistant that handles the small, predictable stuff so your team can focus on work that requires more specialized attention.

 It all boils down to three simple parts: